 Swimming

 All campers have swimming lessons and free swim every day.
-At Riverlea, our swim counselors instruct campers according to the Red Cross 7 Levels of swimming.
+At Riverlea, our swim counselors instruct campers according to the Starfish Aquatics Institute levels of swimming.
 This provides structure to our swim program, but also enables campers and parents alike to see and understand the progress each camper makes throughout the session.
 Beginning swimmers learn the basics of becoming comfortable and safe in the water, floating, and the basics of elementary swim strokes.
 As campers improve their skills and comfort in the water, they practice more advanced strokes and skills, according to their level, with lap swimming, games, and relays.
-All of our swimming counselors are certified lifeguards, and at least one is a certified Water Safety Instructor.
+All of our swimming counselors are certified lifeguards, and are certified to teach the Starfish swimming curriculum.
 Our goal is for all campers at Riverlea to feel safe and comfortable in the water and to improve their swimming skill level and sense of self-efficacy and discipline.

 All campers at Riverlea receive a silicon swim band/bracelet (click here to see a photo).
 There are three bracelet types, each representing a different swim level: